valkey-io/valkey-doc/topics/modules-api-ref.md

 and `errno` is set to EINVAL if invalid info was provided or EEXIST if info has already been set.
 If the info is invalid, a warning is logged explaining which part of the info is invalid and why.

+<span id="ValkeyModule_UpdateRuntimeArgs"></span>

+### `ValkeyModule_UpdateRuntimeArgs`

+    int ValkeyModule_UpdateRuntimeArgs(ValkeyModuleCtx *ctx,
+                                       ValkeyModuleString **argv,
+                                       int argc);

+**Available since:** unreleased

+[`ValkeyModule_UpdateRuntimeArgs`](#ValkeyModule_UpdateRuntimeArgs) can be used to update the module argument values.
+The function parameter 'argc' indicates the number of updated arguments, and 'argv' represents the values of the updated arguments.
+Once 'CONFIG REWRITE' command is called, the updated argument values can be saved into conf file.

+The function always returns `VALKEYMODULE_OK`.

 <span id="section-module-information-and-time-measurement"></span>